jplewe/aivx.io/_posts/2025-07-26-first-post.md

 Now I'm building my [ideal platform for rapid gamedev](/engine/) to get me to 100:
 - entirely code-based (C#), no gui
 - fully generative at runtime via procgen and ai, with almost zero external assets required
+- full creative control, ai element is llms guiding procgen, rather than diffusion-based generation
 - single codebase deployable across steam/consoles, mobile, AR/VR, and eventually web
 - built atop Godot (essentially using it as a library)
-- suitable for games, but also apps
+- suitable for making apps as well as games
 - shippable-quality polish from the beginning of a project, especially in terms of ui

 The engine itself won't be released anytime soon, but the first simple game is getting close to a shippable state.
 I've been building a wide range of projects simultaneously as I build out the core features of the engine, to help ensure I only add what I actually need.
 I'll finish up this post with a quick first peek at two of them: